-The eight Projects retained by the EC in response to the 5G PPP ICT-20-2019 call started
+The eight Projects20 retained by the EC in response to the 5G PPP ICT-20-2019 call started in November 2019.
+Some of them were awarded deadline extensions due to Covid-19.

 ARIADNE

 Artificial Intelligence Aided D-band Network for 5G Long Term Evolution